Recovery effort at collapsed building could end soon

 Recovery effort at collapsed building could end soonNew

 SURFSIDE, Fla.
-(AP) — The recovery efforts for a South Florida condo building that collapsed last month might be coming to an end soon.
-Miami-Dade police identified four more victims of the Surfside condo collapse Thursday, meaning that 90 of the 97 confirmed dead have been identified.
-County officials have been able to account for 240 people connected to the building, with eight people still classified as missing, or “potentially unaccounted for.”
-If seven of those missing are matched to the seven still-unidentified remains, search teams would be looking for one more missing person.
-Officials have not confirmed that scenario nor said when the search would be complete.
+(AP) — Efforts to recover human remains from the debris of a South Florida condominium are nearing an end.
+Miami-Dade police identified six more victims of last month’s Surfside condo collapse on Thursday, meaning that 92 of the 97 confirmed dead have been identified.
+County officials have accounted for at least 240 people connected to the building, with just a few still classified as “potentially unaccounted for.”
+Meanwhile other buildings are being scrutinized.
+A three-story apartment building in the county was evacuated Thursday night when a section of roof fell to the ground.
+No injuries were reported.